 There are three different filling materials that we use: two types of plastic and iron.
 All of these fillings are durable, non-allergenic and water resistant.
 They all have very similar granulation: the pieces are round and about 2 mm in diameter.
 That means that squeezing the ball, all of the fillings have a similar feeling, except for the obvious difference in weight.

 So how do we decide which mixture of fillings is used?
 It all depends on the before-mentioned parameters.
 We put them into an equation that tells us the exact amount of each material with the precision of 0.1 g.
-To figure out what combination of materials will be used for a specific ball, you can use the following tables.
+To find out which combination of materials will be used for a specific ball, you can take a look the following charts.